 3. Come to rescue - lend a shoulder

 Sometimes life feels like one big struggle.
 If you’re learning to dance, you may be battling with that.
 If a hero sees that someone is having a rough time, they'll take a moment to ask them how the they are.
-The odds are that just by asking you will make the person to feel a bit better, even if it’s something they don’t want to talk about or something you can help with.
+The odds are that just by asking you will make the person to feel a bit better, even if it’s something they don’t want to talk about or something you can't help them with right then.

 4. Share the work - share the love

-Many dance scenes are small (if you’re a zouk dancers almost anywhere, you can certainly relate to this) and are run on a lot of volunteer work.
-Dance schools and teachers will highly appreciate any help they can get, whether it’s relating to organizing a class or an event, writing a positive review or just sharing the information to your circle of friends.
+Many dance scenes are small (if you’re a zouk dancer almost anywhere, you can certainly relate to this).
+To run thing people just need to do a lot of volunteer work.
+Dance schools and teachers will highly appreciate any help they can get, whether it’s relating to organizing a class, an event or a party, writing a positive review or just sharing the information to your circle of friends.
 A superhero who loves to dance is happy take part in helping the dance community grow!
+Small efforts by many people help the scene grow big & strong!

 5. Be a crime-fighter - don’t ignore bad behavior